spiritinlife/spiritinlife.github.io/_posts/2014-10-19-Retrofit-HMAC-A-Good-way.markdown

 <br>
-So we call create a class called GenericEntityHttpRequest<br>
+So we  create a class called GenericEntityHttpRequest<br>
 If you check this class (or snippet below) you will find my code that generates the checksum and ads the header x-api-secret
 <br>
 {% highlight java %}